akhil27051999/AWS-3-Tier-Architecture/01-AWS-Account-Setup/01-AWS-Account-Creation.md

 - If delayed, check your email for verification requests
 - Contact AWS Support if activation exceeds 24 hours

----

 ## **Next Steps After AWS Account Creation**
 - Set up **MFA (Multi-Factor Authentication)** for better security
 - Learn about **IAM roles and policies** for access control
 - Start with free-tier AWS services like **EC2, S3, Lambda**

 By following this guide, you can successfully create your AWS account and avoid common pitfalls.
-Happy learning! 🚀